 The maximum number of LEDs with serial shift control on one output is 64, for that you can use 4 daisy-chain connected DM13A drivers.
 For this you need to use the driver's Dout terminal #22 as "D" input signal for next driver in chain:

 As such, you can have either one or several separate LED groups located in different areas of your cockpit.
 Each group has 3 input signal lines (besides power lines).
 You need to connect the "S" input to the Master board pin assigned as extended output for this group of LEDs.
 Two other signal inputs - "D" and "L" - should be connected to the corresponding common bus lines ("D" and "L" output signals).

 As the LED drivers alternative, you can use 8x shift registers, such as 74HC595 chips or breakout boards.

 First, to "connect" a Serial driver in the configurator, click an empty pin and select the "Add LED Driver, Serial" extension type (not "Output Mux"!)

 In the configurator image map or parameter table, select any parameter suitable for digital output (such as annunciator) or variable parameter for linear LED graph indicator, and assign it to one of the LED Driver outputs (from 0 to 63)

-To display some parameter value as a linear or circle graph indicator you can assign it as multiple LEDs in the configurator.
-For this, you have to select only the output to which the first LED will be connected and then insert the number of LEDs your indicator includes.
+To display some parameter value as a linear or circle graph indicator you can assign it as "LED Bar Indicator (series of LEDs)" in the configurator.
+Then, you have to select only the output number to which the first LED will be connected and then insert the number of LEDs your indicator includes.